 The accommodation was included in our tour package.
 We stayed at Villa Innocencia Inn, a rustic cabin by the sea.
-Has the basic amenities (en suite bathroom, comfy beds) yet not the place for travelers with high hotel expectations (no fan/air-con but sea breeze instead, no room keys so bring along valuables).
+Has the basic amenities (an suite bathroom, comfy beds) yet is not the place for travelers with high hotel expectations (no fan/air-con but sea breeze instead, no room keys so bring along valuables).
 The power supply on the island is limited as well, available only from noon and shuts down by midnight.
 A true island experience, simple and serene, and an ultimate break away from the cyber world.
 Here are some other cheap hotels where you can stay in Tuguegarao before or after your trip to Calayan Island.

 - Water: Stay hydrated while on the road, especially during the island tour.
-You can buy water in the town proper of Calayan Island or just refill reusable container to save money and to save the planet.
+You can buy water in the town proper of Calayan Island or just refill reusable containers to save money and to save the planet.

 - Sunblock/Rash guard: It’s is very likely that you’ll get hooked by the turquoise water of the island so be sure to apply for sunscreen protection or wear a rash guard with UV protection.

-- Medicines: Pack smart and bring a travel health kit (Paracetamol, Mefenamic Acid, Antihistamine, Anti-motion sickness medicine, antibacterial hand wipes or alcohol-based hand sanitizer, band aid, antiseptic and your own prescribed medications).
+- Medicines: Pack smart and bring a travel health kit (Paracetamol, Mefenamic Acid, Antihistamine, Anti-motion sickness medicine, antibacterial hand wipes, or alcohol-based hand sanitizer, band-aid, antiseptic, and your own prescribed medications).

-- Ziplock/Dry Bag: Secure your gadgets by using dry bags or zip locks.
+- Zip lock/Dry Bag: Secure your gadgets by using dry bags or zip locks.
 From Aparri to Calayan Island, sea splash can make or break your stay.

 - Pocket Money: ATM is not available on the island and chances of getting stranded is very high (due to weather conditions or machine boat problems) so be sure to bring extra cash.

-- Camera: The Calayan Island experience is surely an impossible to forget the trip.
+- Camera: The Calayan Island experience is surely impossible to forget the trip.
 You can either use your senses to capture and savor each moment or better yet, use a camera so you can share the experience with other wanderers.